Meet the doctors blazing new trails in sports medicine

 “To have a sports medicine clinic is not an easy task,” he said.

 “We want a setting where all the services are offered inside the same building.
-That is our goal,” said Dr Mlungwa.
+That is our goal,” said Dr Mulungwa.

 “To do that, Sports Medicine Africa as an organisation, we need assistance.
 We also have to grow the organisation to all the provinces.”